OpenEvalProject/evals/manuscripts/elife-62719/v2/manuscript.md

 This resulted in 138,273 unique matches.

-## Environment, Gram, and GC content annotation
+### Environment, Gram, and GC content annotation

 Ecological annotation of bacterial genera is not well defined, and different members of the same genus can occupy different ecological niches.
 Nevertheless, using the text mining engine of Google, we annotated some of the genera as predominately marine, gut, and soil (see paragraph 11 in the GitHub repository).
 Using the same approach we identified Gram-positive, Gram-negative, GC-rich, and GC-poor genera.
 The results are summarised in Supplementary file 7.

 Additional information about bacterial genomes (such as Gram classification or lifestyle) were collected from PATRIC database metadata (Wattam et al., 2017).

-## Gene enrichment analyses
+### Gene enrichment analyses

 To assess the enrichment of genes in the set of transferred sequences, we generated a set of control sequences as follows.
-For each match i present in wi contigs, we randomly sampled without replacement a random sequence with the same length from each of those wi contigs.
+For each match $i$ present in wi contigs, we randomly sampled without replacement a random sequence with the same length from each of those wi contigs.
 This way, the control set takes into account the enrichment of certain species in the set of transferred sequences.

 For the results of Figure 6 and Supplementary file 5, we analysed 12 specialised databases: acquired antibiotic resistant genes (ResFinder database; Zankari et al., 2012), antibacterial biocide and metal resistance genes database (BacMet database; Pal et al., 2014), integrative and conjugative elements (ICEberg database; Bi et al., 2012), virulence factors (VFDB database; Chen et al., 2016), essential genes (DEG database; Luo et al., 2014), toxin-antitoxin systems (TADB database; Shao et al., 2011), peptidases (MEROPS database; Rawlings et al., 2012), bacterial exotoxins for human (DBETH database; Chakraborty et al., 2012), transmembrane proteins (PDBTM database; Kozma et al., 2013), restriction enzymes (REBASE database; Roberts et al., 2015), bacterial small regulatory RNA genes (BSRD database; Li et al., 2013), the transporter classification database (TCDB; Saier et al., 2016), and enzyme classification database (Brenda; Placzek et al., 2017).

 For each set of genes from a database, using the blast toolkit (Altschul et al., 1990), we calculate the total number of unique match-gene hit pairs for the matches (see paragraph 10 in GitHub repository for the exact blast command).
-We weighted each hit to the database by wi to obtain a total number of hits H:(16)H=∑iwi⁢ni.
+We weighted each hit to the database by wi to obtain a total number of hits $H$:

+$$
+H=\sumiw_{i}⁢n_{i}.
+$$

-Assuming random sampling of organisms, the standard error of H is given by(17)δ⁢H≃∑iwi⁢ni2.
+Assuming random sampling of organisms, the standard error of $H$ is given by

+$$
+\delta⁢H≃\sqrt{\sumiw_{i}⁢n_{i}^{2}}.
+$$

-## SEED subsystems and GO terms ontological classification
+### SEED subsystems and GO terms ontological classification

 To connect identifiers of the SEED subsystems (Overbeek et al., 2005) to accession identifiers of NCBI nr database, two databases were downloaded: nr from NCBI (NCBI Resource Coordinators, 2016) FTP and m5nr from MG-RAST (Meyer et al., 2008) FTP servers (on 17 January 2017).
 The homology search of proteins of the nr database against m5nr was computed using diamond v0.9.14 (Buchfink et al., 2015).
 Proteins from the databases were considered to have similar function if they shared 90% of amino acid similarity over the full length.
 Additional files for SEED subsystems (ontology_map.gz, md5_ontology_map.gz, m5nr_v1.ontology.all) were downloaded from MG-RAST FTP on the same date.